-Paul K. Graham, AG, CG, CGL, is a professional genealogist specializing in genealogical problem solving in the United States.
-He works as a Senior Genealogist at AncestryProGenealogists, the research division of Ancestry.com.
+Paul K. Graham, CG, AG, is a professional genealogist specializing in genealogical problem solving in the United States.
+He works as a research manager at AncestryProGenealogists, the research division of Ancestry.com.
 His work has been recognized with multiple awards, including first place in the National Genealogical Society’s Family History Writing Contest in 2013, the ASG Scholar Award for 2012, and the NGS Award for Excellence: Genealogical Methods and Sources, also in 2012.

 Paul is the author of multiple books related to Georgia genealogical research, most notably Georgia Land Lottery Research and Research in Georgia (part of the National Genealogical Society’s “Research in the States” series).
 His articles have appeared in the National Genealogical Society Quarterly, the Georgia Historical Quarterly, and the Georgia Genealogical Society Quarterly.
 In December 2005, the Georgia Genealogical Society presenting Paul an award for “Outstanding Contribution to the Field of Genealogy” for his 1805 land lottery publications.